FrankVeenstra/EvolvingModularRobots_Unity/README.md

 This package comes with three examples: (1) a modular robot approach (2) evolving virtual creatures that are like Karl Sim's seminal work on Evolving Virtual Creatures, and (3) a paleobot robot that resembles a trilobite.
 Robots are created by interpreting a `blueprint` (or `genome`).
 The python package of this project produces these blueprints.
 These blueprints are sent to Unity over a `side-channel` and interpreted into robots (ml agents) in Unity.
 To construct a robot in Unity, the graphs sent to Unity need to contain information of the type of module that should be constructed.
 One can change and incorporate new modules easilty using the `robot_module` helper scripts.
 The three robot examples in the project can be used as test robots and serve as illustrative examples of how users can co-optimize the body and brain of robots with Unity using evolutionary algorithms.

 The purpose of this package is to have a testbed for analyzing graph-based agents can be evolved in simulation environments.
-Here are some projects evaluating the effect of [springs](link), [encodings](link), [morphological protection](link) and [decentralized control schemes](link) on evolving modular robots.
+Here are some projects evaluating the effect of [springs(will be published soon](link), [encodings(will be published soon)](link), [morphological protection(will be published soon](link) and [decentralized control schemes](https://direct.mit.edu/isal/proceedings/isal2022/34/49/112308) on evolving modular robots.

 # Content